kubernetes-retired/service-catalog/REVIEWING.md

 ## LGTMs

-When a reviewer deems a PR ready for review, they should add a comment to the PR thread that simply reads 'LGTM'.
-If they do not deem it ready for review, they should add comments -- either inline or on the PR thread -- that indicate changes they believe should be made before merge.
+When a reviewer deems a PR good enough to merge, they should add a comment to the PR thread that simply reads 'LGTM'.
+If they do not deem it ready for merge, they should add comments -- either inline or on the PR thread -- that indicate changes they believe should be made before merge.